davidbhr/CompactionAnalyzer/README.md

 ## Resolving compound effects

-Application can be to resolve compound effects that act on cell contractility.
+An application of the CompactionAnalyzer might resolving the effects on cell contractility for different drug tests.
 (ToDo: Image here ?)

+(..  time development and cell-cell communication)

 ## Literature